Ethical Investment and Banking

 Ethical Investment Policy

 1a.
-Does the institution have an active, robust and publicly available Ethical Investment Policy reported on at the senior level?
+Does the institution have an active, robust and publicly available Ethical Investment Policy that is clearly approved and reviewed by a relevant individual/committee within the university?

 Score 10%